mnunezsa95/se_project_coffeeshop/README.md

-# Practicum Coffee Shop
+# TripleTen Coffee Shop (Landing Page)

+- Intro - About the project
+- Description of the Project
+- Technologies
+- Links
+- Plans for Improvement

+### Intro - About the project

-This is the second project of the Web Development program at Practicum.
-It was created using HTML and CSS, based on the design brief.
-The purpose of this project was to create a the website for a coffeeshop that includes, a landing page, a variety of sections allowing customers to see recipes, make a reservation and see the site's menu.
+The purpose of this project was to develop a website for a coffee shop encompassing key elements such as a landing page, various sections enabling customers to explore recipes, make reservations, and peruse the site's menu.

-## Project features
+### Description of the Project

+The landing page was crafted using HTML and CSS, incorporating semantic HTML for structural clarity.
+CSS transitions and animations were employed to enhance the visual appeal and interactivity of the page.

+### Technologies

+- Frontend: HTML5, CSS3
+- Features:
-- Semantic HTML5
+  - Semantic HTML
   - Flexbox
   - Positioning
-- Flat BEM
   - A custom form
   - CSS animation, transitions and transformations

-## Plan on improving the project

-Revisit the webiste to improve comtability with several devices (smartphones, tablets, etc) and improve the code to make it easier to read and make edits further down the line.
+### Links

+- The [live](https://mnunezsa95.github.io/se_project_coffeeshop/) page is hosted on GitHub Pages.

+### Plans for Improvement

+- Revisit the website to enhance compatibility with various devices, including smartphones and tablets.
+- Improve the code to enhance readability and facilitate easier edits in the future.